 All about the course

-You will complete modules across three years of study.
-Module topics include regulation, economics, management, surveying, process management, construction law, dispute resolution, risk, value management, and technology.
-You will also complete a research dissertation.
+Across three years of study, you'll cover topics that include regulation, economics, management, surveying, process management, construction law, dispute resolution, risk, value management, and technology.
+In your final year, you'll also complete a research dissertation.

 You'll also have the option to take an industrial placement year between years two and three.
 Although you will be responsible for securing your own placement, we will assign you a placement tutor to monitor your progress and assess your final placement report.

 You will be introduced to English Law and relevant statutory requirements for studying for vocational qualifications in the construction and property professions.
 The module also introduces you to the workings of the English legal system, to the law relating to contracts and to the regulatory framework affecting the use, management and development of land, in particular, planning, building control and the CDM regulations.

 You will gain the necessary knowledge and skills to describe, explain, evaluate, compare and apply building construction techniques and materials used in typical low-rise, domestic type buildings, with a focus on contemporary construction techniques.
 You will develop a systematic understanding of the sustainable practices involved in building construction.